sdsddsd1/mywayland/README.md

 Surf doesnt work due the lack of xprop.
 Falkon (QT5) works quite well(performance) but crashes now and then + buggy right-click but ok to use.
 Firefox 72.0.1 works somehow but I cant force the same hardware acceleration I do in X. Flickery on resizing.
-FF is compiled with 'ac_add_options --enable-default-toolkit=cairo-gtk3-wayland' and has to be started with 'MOZ_ENABLE_WAYLAND=1 firefox --no-remote'.
+FF must be compiled with 'ac_add_options --enable-default-toolkit=cairo-gtk3-wayland' and to be started with 'MOZ_ENABLE_WAYLAND=1 firefox --no-remote'.
 ```